theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/documentation/queries/index.md

 The figure below shows the object hierarchy that is provided by the Queries classes in ERPConnect.<br>
 ![SAP Query Object Model](site:assets/images/erpconnect/documentation/SAP-Query-Object-Model.png){:class="img-responsive" width="450"}

-****
-More information on working with the ERPConnect Queries classes is provided in the following sections: